 "We are in excellent shape, but we will do the math only after the race.
 You can puncture a tire after a hundred meters, and all dreams could fade away.
 The important thing is to have confidence in your abilities and a bit of luck".

-In those ten minutes of tests, fifteen drivers improved their performances.
-Mansell with Williams takes second place from Lauda; Rosberg, Piquet, Fabi, and De Angelis slip back.
-Tambay with Renault inserts himself in front of Alboreto, by 0.014 seconds.
-Patrese does well with Alfa Romeo, tenth, while Johansson remains in twelfth place.
-Senna (a broken turbo) and De Cesaris remain distant.
-The key figure in the race could be Niki Lauda, who won last year and, after announcing his retirement at the end of the season, wants to win at least one more race.
-Will McLaren discipline the ardor of the World Champion?
-Niki likes to come first (especially here, where he races at home) and would not give up making a gesture to his teammate, for many reasons.
-On Sunday, August 18, 1985, the track is dry despite a strong storm hitting the area earlier in the day.
+During the ten-minute test, fifteen drivers improved their performance.
+Mansell took second place from Lauda in the Williams.
+Meanwhile, Rosberg, Piquet, Fabi, and De Angelis slipped back.
+Tambay, driving for Renault, finished just 0.014 seconds ahead of Alboreto.
+Patrese performed well with Alfa Romeo, placing tenth, while Johansson remained in twelfth place.
+Senna and De Cesaris remain distant due to a broken turbo.
+Niki Lauda, last year's winner who announced his retirement at the end of the season, could be the key figure in the race.
+Will McLaren rein in the world champion's ardor?
+Lauda likes to come in first, especially at home, and he wouldn't pass up the opportunity to show his teammate a gesture of appreciation for many reasons.
+Despite an earlier storm, the track was dry on Sunday, August 18, 1985.
 This means that the grass runoff areas are still soaked.
-At the start of the Austrian Grand Prix, Niki Lauda overtakes Alain Prost at the first corner.
-However, in the meantime, Mansell starts slowly due to an engine problem, while Teo Fabi remains stationary on the grid.
-Elio De Angelis also has a poor start due to a malfunctioning engine.
-Patrick Tambay squeezes between the two Italian drivers, while Michele Alboreto, unable to avoid the cars, loses his front suspension.
-Gerhard Berger comes from behind, colliding with both the Toleman and the Lotus.
-Following the incident, the race officials display the red flag, interrupting the race, which is then restarted over the original distance.
-The only driver unable to start the second attempt is Piercarlo Ghinzani, not involved in the incident but who had experienced an engine failure during the first lap.
-De Angelis, Fabi, Alboreto, and Berger return to the track with spare cars, as does Prost, who encountered mechanical problems with his official car.
+At the start of the Austrian Grand Prix, Lauda passes Prost in the first turn.
+Meanwhile, Mansell got off to a slow start due to an engine problem, and Teo Fabi remained stationary on the grid.
+Elio De Angelis also had a poor start due to an engine malfunction.
+Patrick Tambay squeezes between the two Italian drivers.
+Michele Alboreto was unable to avoid the cars and lost his front suspension.
+Gerhard Berger came from behind and collided with both the Toleman and the Lotus.
+Following the incident, race officials displayed the red flag, interrupting the race.
+The race then restarted over the original distance.
+Piercarlo Ghinzani was the only driver unable to start the second attempt.
+He was not involved in the incident but experienced engine failure during the first lap.
+De Angelis, Fabi, Alboreto, and Berger returned to the track with spare cars, as did Prost, who had mechanical problems with his official car.

-In the second start, Prost maintains the lead, while Nigel Mansell again has a slow start.
-Keke Rosberg takes advantage and moves into second place, passing close to the wall.
-Niki Lauda, Nelson Piquet, Elio De Angelis, and Nigel Mansell follow.
+Prost maintains the lead in the second start, while Mansell has another slow start.
+Keke Rosberg capitalizes on this and moves into second place, passing close to the wall.
+Niki Lauda, Nelson Piquet, Elio De Angelis, and Mansell follow.
 Rosberg's race ends on the fourth lap due to an oil pressure loss.
-The two McLarens set an impossible pace for their competitors: by the end of the tenth lap, Alain Prost has a 24.5-second lead over third-placed Nelson Piquet.
-Teo Fabi enters the points zone, overtaking Patrick Tambay, who had stopped in the pits on the ninth lap to change tires due to a puncture.
-On the 14th lap, Andrea De Cesaris has an off at the Texaco turn, with his Ligier flipping after hitting a ground depression.
+Meanwhile, the two McLarens set an impossible pace for their competitors.
+By the end of the tenth lap, Prost had a 24.5-second lead over Piquet in third place.
+Teo Fabi enters the points zone by overtaking Patrick Tambay, who stopped in the pits on the ninth lap to change tires due to a puncture.
+On the fourteenth lap, Andrea de Cesaris spins out at the Texaco turn.
+His Ligier flips after hitting a depression in the ground.
 The driver emerges unharmed.
-In the following laps, Teo Fabi loses several positions due to an underperforming engine.
-On the 18th lap, Nigel Mansell climbs to fourth place after passing Elio De Angelis.
-Later, on the 23rd lap, the Italian driver loses another position, this time to Ayrton Senna.
-Meanwhile, Alain Prost realizes that the adjustments to the spare car lead to excessive tire wear.
+In the following laps, Teo Fabi lost several positions due to an underperforming engine.
+Nigel Mansell climbed to fourth place on the 18th lap after passing Elio De Angelis.
+Later, on the 23rd lap, the Italian driver loses another position to Ayrton Senna.
+Meanwhile, Alain Prost realized that the adjustments to the spare car were causing excessive tire wear.
 This allows Lauda to reduce the gap to the race leader to two seconds.
 Mansell's comeback continues on the 25th lap, overtaking Nelson Piquet.
 On the 26th lap, Alain Prost pits to change tires that are now worn out.
 After an 11-second stop, the French driver re-enters the race in second place, behind Niki Lauda.
 Nelson Piquet also decides to pit but retires due to a lack of turbocharger pressure.
 Shortly afterward, Nigel Mansell abandons the race due to an engine failure.

-While Niki Lauda leads the race, followed by Alain Prost, Ayrton Senna, Elio de Angelis, Michele Alboreto, Stefan Johansson, and Marc Surer occupy positions three to seven.
-On the 31st lap, Elio De Angelis makes a pit stop.
-The Lotus driver re-enters the track behind the two Ferraris of Michele Alboreto and Stefan Johansson.
-Niki Lauda has an advantage of almost 30 seconds over Alain Prost, who, with new tires, manages to reduce the gap to his teammate lap after lap.
+Niki Lauda is in the lead, followed by Alain Prost.
+Ayrton Senna, Elio de Angelis, Michele Alboreto, Stefan Johansson, and Marc Surer occupy positions three through seven.
+On the 31st lap, De Angelis makes a pit stop.
+The Lotus driver re-entered the track behind the two Ferraris of Alboreto and Johansson.
+Lauda had a lead of almost 30 seconds over Prost, who managed to reduce the gap lap after lap with new tires.
 Meanwhile, Stefan Johansson unsuccessfully attempts to pass Michele Alboreto.
-The change in the lead occurs on the 40th lap when Niki Lauda's car engine explodes at the Rindt turn.
-Alain Prost finds himself in the lead with over 42 seconds ahead of Ayrton Senna (whose car is plagued by severe vibrations) and over 55 seconds ahead of Michele Alboreto.
-On the 48th lap, another engine explodes, this time in Patrick Tambay's Renault.
-At the Sebring turn, the Frenchman skids on the oil spilled by his own car, performing some spins.
-Alain Prost wins the Austrian Grand Prix, with Michele Alboreto fighting to the maximum of Ferrari's capabilities, finishing third behind a determined Ayrton Senna.
-The Italian driver manages to avoid losing the lead in the World Championship standings, but the Frenchman draws level with him at 50 points.
-A thrilling and uncertain battle, at least on paper.
-However, the defeat weighs heavily on Alboreto's and Ferrari's future.
-Prost now has four victories in his pocket (compared to his rival's two) with one less race result.
+Niki Lauda's engine explodes on the 40th lap at the Rindt turn, causing a change in the lead.
+Prost finds himself in the lead, over 42 seconds ahead of Senna (whose car is plagued by severe vibrations) and over 55 seconds ahead of Alboreto.
+On the 48th lap, Patrick Tambay's Renault engine explodes.
+At the Sebring turn, the Frenchman skids on the oil spilled by his own car and spins out.
+Prost won the Austrian Grand Prix.
+Alboreto fought to the maximum of Ferrari's capabilities and finished third, behind a determined Senna.
+The Italian driver manages to avoid losing the lead in the World Championship standings, but Prost catches up to him with 50 points.
+It was a thrilling and uncertain battle, at least on paper.
+However, the loss casts a shadow over Alboreto's and Ferrari's future.
+Prost now has four victories (compared to his rival's two) with one fewer race result.
 If one were to consider the discard rule, which allows a maximum of twelve placements in sixteen races to be counted, the McLaren driver would certainly have an advantage.
 However, that's not the only concern.
-The inconsistent performances of Ferrari on different circuits are particularly worrying, while the English team, despite not having the total supremacy of the previous year, has shown on some occasions that it is still at the top.
-Alain Prost had to focus on beating his teammate, Niki Lauda, once again unlucky, and was not at all threatened by Ayrton Senna or Michele Alboreto.
-The two direct rivals speak of luck on both sides.
-Prost says that Alboreto can thank the race director for interrupting the race after the initial incident.
-If the race had continued, the Ferrari driver would have had to stay in the pits.
-But the Frenchman has no complaints: Lauda's retirement and the last-minute replacement of the car (the one originally planned for the race had a faulty joint) for the second start are certainly not his achievements.
+Ferrari's inconsistent performances on different circuits are particularly worrying.
+Meanwhile, the English team has shown on some occasions that it is still at the top, despite not having the total supremacy of the previous year.
+Alain Prost focused on beating his teammate, Niki Lauda, who was unlucky once again, and was not threatened at all by Ayrton Senna or Michele Alboreto.
+The two rivals both speak of luck.
+Prost says that Alboreto can thank the race director for stopping the race after the initial incident.
+Had the race continued, the Ferrari driver would have had to stay in the pits.
+However, the Frenchman has no complaints.
+Lauda's retirement and the last-minute replacement of the car (the one originally planned for the race had a faulty joint) are certainly not his achievements.
 However, Alain Prost performed exceptionally well.
-He made no mistakes, did not let his nerves betray him as had happened in the past.
+He made no mistakes and did not let his nerves get the better of him as had happened in the past.
 Alboreto, commenting on the World Championship situation, declares with sincerity:

-This doesn't mean that Michele has given up the fight, but it is a recognition of the strength of his rival and his car.
+This doesn't mean that Michele has given up, but it recognizes the strength of his rival and his car.
 The race itself was not exciting.
-Only Senna made some overtakes: Warwick, Johansson, and Surer at the start, and then Alboreto on the eighth lap, Fabi when he was already in difficulty, and De Angelis.
-With the retirements of Lauda, Mansell, and Piquet (Rosberg was already out on the fourth lap with a broken Honda engine), the Brazilian found himself in a well-deserved second place in the end.
-The only exciting incident, aside from accidents (De Cesaris's was spectacular), could have been a possible duel between Prost and Lauda.
-The Austrian, who had managed to take the lead at the first start, attacked vigorously.
-Prost remained in the lead until the 25th lap, with a maximum advantage of about 7 seconds.
-Then Niki closed in, and the Frenchman (seeing him in the rearview mirrors) decided, making a conventional sign to the pits, to return for a tire change.
-He had chosen some unusual tires, harder on the left and softer on the right.
-He replaced them with soft tires, and from the 29-second disadvantage he had with the pit stop, he reduced it, setting a series of record laps, to 17 seconds by the 39th lap.
-When everyone expected to witness an epic duel, Lauda stopped next to the pit exit with the turbocharger pressure almost at zero.
-What would McLaren have done if the Austrian had denied the teammate victory or taken away valuable points?
-The answer is postponed to the next race.
-For the rest, Johansson's fourth place was honorable in the role of a faithful teammate, De Angelis's fifth position was unsatisfactory for him, forced to change tires on a non-competitive Lotus, and Surer's sixth position was a struggle, dealing with a broken exhaust, just like Piquet.
-The Osella reached the finish line, with Rothengatter ninth, four laps down.
-For the first time this season, Alain Prost genuinely smiles, relaxed, calm.
-The victory brought him level with Michele Alboreto, but more importantly, it gave him confidence.
+Only Senna made overtakes: Warwick, Johansson, and Surer at the start; Alboreto on the eighth lap; Fabi when he was already in trouble; and De Angelis.
+With Lauda, Mansell, and Piquet retiring (Rosberg was out by the fourth lap due to a broken Honda engine), Senna found himself in second place by the end, a well-deserved position.
+The only exciting incident, aside from the accidents (De Cesaris's was spectacular), was the possible duel between Prost and Lauda.
+The Austrian, who had taken the lead at the first start, attacked vigorously.
+Prost remained in the lead until the 25th lap, with a maximum lead of about seven seconds.
+Then Niki closed in, and the Frenchman, seeing him in the rearview mirror, decided to return for a tire change, making a conventional sign to the pits.
+He had chosen tires that were harder on the left and softer on the right.
+He replaced them with soft tires and reduced the 29-second disadvantage from the pit stop by setting a series of record laps, bringing it down to 17 seconds by the 39th lap.
+Just when everyone expected an epic duel, Lauda stopped next to the pit exit with the turbocharger pressure almost at zero.
+What would McLaren have done if Lauda had denied his teammate a victory or stolen valuable points?
+The answer will have to wait until the next race.
+Meanwhile, Johansson's fourth-place finish was commendable for a loyal teammate.
+De Angelis's fifth-place finish was unsatisfactory, as he was forced to change tires on an uncompetitive Lotus.
+Surer's sixth-place finish was challenging, as he had to deal with a broken exhaust, just like Piquet.
+The Osella reached the finish line with Rothengatter in ninth place, four laps down.
+Alain Prost smiled for the first time this season, looking relaxed and calm.
+The victory tied him with Michele Alboreto for first place, but more importantly, it boosted his confidence.

-During the race, the Frenchman feared being beaten by Lauda.
-But then the danger disappeared on the horizon, and the first place fully reassured him.
+During the race, the Frenchman feared Lauda would beat him.
+But then the danger disappeared, and his first-place finish reassured him.

-"I must say immediately that this time Alboreto was lucky to secure a tenth place.
-If they hadn't canceled the first start, he wouldn't have even been able to race.
-I had some problems, but I would certainly have reached the points and maybe could have distanced him.
+"I must say immediately that Alboreto was lucky to secure tenth place this time.
+If they hadn't canceled the first start, he wouldn't have been able to race at all.
+I had some problems, but I certainly would have earned points and maybe could have distanced him.
 However, I am happy.
-Our car proved to be formidable, very competitive.
-I stopped at the pits to change tires by my decision.
-I had chosen some strange tires, harder on the left, softer on the right.
-I felt vibrations and understood that I couldn't push to the maximum, especially considering that Lauda was catching up.
-So I signaled that I would return, and everything went perfectly.
-When Niki retired, I was about to reach him.
-Certainly, I would have overtaken him".
+Our car proved to be formidable and very competitive.
+I made the decision to stop at the pits to change tires.
+I chose strange tires: harder on the left and softer on the right.
+I felt vibrations and knew I couldn't go all out, especially since Lauda was catching up.
+I signaled that I would return, and everything went perfectly.
+By the time Niki retired, I was about to catch up to him.
+I certainly would have overtaken him".

 The Frenchman also talks about the World Championship situation:

 "I can't complain.
-We're on equal terms, but I have a slight advantage.
-Four victories, not counting the one taken away from me in Imola, and a good series of placements.
+We're on equal terms, but I have a slight advantage: I have four victories, not counting the one taken away from me in Imola, and a good series of placements.
 If we were to exclude some points, I would be ahead of my rival.
-But what gives me more confidence and morale are the car's performances.
-Everyone said McLaren was in decline, and we've won half of the championship races.
-In short, finally a favorable situation that I hope to improve in the upcoming races".
+But what gives me more confidence are the car's performances.
+Everyone said McLaren was in decline, yet we've won half of the championship races.
+In short, it's finally a favorable situation, and I hope to improve upon it in the upcoming races”.

 But don't you think Ferrari can still be a serious threat?

 "Of course.
-The Maranello car has shown great reliability once again.
-It always manages to finish and take away valuable points when it's not the fastest.
-If it were to improve, it would become difficult for me".
+The Maranello car has once again shown great reliability.
+It always finishes and takes away valuable points, even when it's not the fastest.
+If they improve, it will be difficult for me”.

-While the winner celebrates with champagne, Niki Lauda leaves in his helicopter for home.
-The Austrian is truly infuriated:
+While the winner celebrates with champagne, Niki Lauda leaves in his helicopter.
+The Austrian is furious:

 "Nothing is going my way.
-I can't understand.
-Prost maximizes the cars and never breaks, I treat them with some delicacy, and I'm always stuck.
-Anyway, maybe it's better this way..."
+I can't understand it.
+Prost pushes his car to the limit and never breaks.
+I treat mine with care, and I'm always stuck.
+Anyway, maybe it's better this way...".

 Niki concludes his brief interview with a joke: